paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

   (A) such assistance; and

-  (B) the duties of the Inspector General under the Inspector General Act of 1978 (5 U.S.C.
-App.).
+  (B) the duties of the Inspector General under chapter 4 of title 5.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsecs. (a)(1) and (b)(1), was in the original “this Act”, meaning Pub.
 L. 101–610, Nov.
 16, 1990, 104 Stat.
 3127, known as the National and Community Service Act of 1990, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 12501 of this title](./chapter-129-national-and-community-service.md#section-12501) and Tables.

-The Inspector General Act of 1978, referred to in subsec. (c)(2)(B), is Pub.
-L. 95–452, Oct.
-12, 1978, 92 Stat.
-1101, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
+2022—Subsec. (c)(2)(B).
+Pub.
+L. 117–286 substituted “chapter 4 of title 5.” for “the Inspector General Act of 1978 (5 U.S.C.
+App.).”

 2009—Subsec. (a).
 Pub.
 L. 111–13, § 1611(1), substituted “Consistent with otherwise applicable law, the” for “The” in introductory provisions and inserted “territory,” after “local government,” in par.
 (1).

 Subsec. (b).
 Pub.
 L. 111–13, § 1611(2), substituted “Consistent with otherwise applicable law, the” for “The” in introductory provisions and inserted “territory” after “local government,” in par.
 (1).